BradDoesCode/laravel-passport-experimentation/README.md

 # Laravel Passport

 This project is purely a Laravel passport project.
-None of this code in my own work, it is create purely to communicate and handle the authentication for this flutter project.
+None of this code in my own work, it is created purely to communicate and handle the authentication for this flutter project.
 [Flutter Oauth 2.0](https://github.com/BradDoesCode/flutter-Oauth2)

 ## About Laravel